Notes About Setting Up Funds

 - A fund can have any number of groups, and each group can have as many activities as you like.
 Often, funds for specific purposes have one or two groups with a few activities per group.
 More general funds may have four or more groups with lots of activities.

-- A family's contributions to a fund are tracked in the family's Rates/History/Keywds window.
-You can view the totals for each fund period in the family's Recap/Totals window.
+- Contributions are tracked in the Rates/History/Keywds window in the Families, Parishes & Facilities, and Diocese sections.
+You can view the totals for each fund period in the Overview window.

 - A fund period can be any length of time, but we recommend that they be at least one year long and set at full-year intervals.